Your fingernails can say a lot about your health.

 It promotes healthy cell growth and aids in the metabolism of protein-building amino acids essential for nail growth.

-One study in 35 people with brittle fingernails found that 2.5 mg of biotin per day for six weeks to seven months improved symptoms in 63% of participants.
+Biotin-rich foods and supplements may strengthen brittle fingernails.
+A few small studies support this.
+One study in 35 people with brittle nails found that 2.5 mg of biotin daily for six weeks to seven months improved symptoms in 63% of participants.1

 Summary: Biotin deficiency is rare, but consuming biotin through foods or supplements may help strengthen brittle nails and improve their growth.